fishmonkey1/BearBot/README.md

 > You might say "Hey, but you're getting started!" and proly you're right, but I want to use this as a check list of features I want to add in the future.

     Future Features :rocket:
-    [ ] API Boilerplate
+    ✅ API Boilerplate
-    [ ] Add Some Extra Params to the whole twitter search to spice things up.
+    :white_square_button: Add Some Extra Params to the whole twitter search to spice things up.
-    [ ] Approval/Disapproval Report (And Store The Reports)
+    :white_square_button: Approval/Disapproval Report (And Store The Reports)
-    [ ] Trigger Any Sentiment Analysis From Anywhere! :round_pushpin:
+    :white_square_button: Trigger Any Sentiment Analysis From Anywhere! :round_pushpin:
-    [ ] Display THe Reports In a Nice looking page
+    :white_square_button: Display THe Reports In a Nice looking page

 ### Tools And Stuff (Or Just Do ```pipenv install```)